GiedriusT/tamulaitis-page/src/projects/kamchatka-vinyl/README.md

 # Kamchatka vinyl

-This vinyl record is a re-release of my first EP titled Kamchatka.
+This vinyl record is a re-release of my first EP titled "Kamchatka".
 It was originally released in 2010 as a limited edition of 50 CDs as well as digital format.
 To mark its ten year anniversry I decided to re-release it on vinyl.
-All tracks were re-mastered by Emery in his Rotterdam studio and vinyl pressed in the Netherlands by [Triple Vision Distribution](https://triplevisiondigital.com/).
+All tracks were re-mastered by Emery in his Rotterdam studio and vinyls pressed in the Netherlands by [Triple Vision Distribution](https://triplevisiondigital.com/).

 Nuotraukos

 The artwork for this release was created by an amazing artist [Asta Ostrovskaja](https://astaost.com/).
 It actually depicts the Saulėtekis neighborhood where I grew up in Vilnius, Lithuania.

 ## What's next?